TheMannu/Technology-Topics-Quick-Reference/Role-in-CloudShell.md

    - After assuming the role, launch CloudShell from the AWS Management Console.

    - CloudShell will now have the permissions associated with the role you assumed.

+### 2. **Perform Tasks:**

+   - You can now use AWS CLI commands or other tools within CloudShell to perform tasks with the permissions of the assumed role.